pentandra/lifepreserver/content/blog/designing-for-open-access/index.markdown

 This week is [Open Access Week](http://openaccessweek.org/)!
 I have been thinking a lot about open access lately and how it relates to what we are trying to accomplish at Pentandra.
-I'm not going to go into the details of open access here (you can read about that [elsewhere](http://en.wikipedia.org/wiki/Open_access)), but I *do* want to discuss what it means to us and how that influences our approach to software design.
+I'm not going to go into the details of open access here,[^OA-Overview] but I *do* want to discuss what it means to us and how that influences our approach to software design.

 In general, scholarly research is being published the same way it has been published since the beginning of scholarly publishing (with the <a